Noise-aware Learning from Web-crawled Image-Text Data for Image Captioning: Experiment

 We compare self-retrieval capability to measure how well each algorithm \textit{distinctively} describes given images. \cref{table:self_retrieval} presents a comparison of self-retrieval performances between baselines and our method on MSCOCO and Flickr30k datasets.
-The results show a similar tendency observed in the zero-shot captioning task; our method using control signals of $z \geq 6$ outperforms all three baselines with large margins.
-For example, our model with $z = 7$ shows (16.18, 16.44, 15.12) and (20.02, 11.60, 6.30) absolute improvements for (R@1, R@5, R@10) on MSCOCO and Flickr30k, respectively, compared to Vanilla (Filtering) baseline.
-One interesting observation is that generated captions by our method show a higher performance compared to the ground-truth captions annotated by humans.
-This implies our model is effective in generating distinct captions.
+From the~\cref{table:self_retrieval}, our method outperforms all three baselines with large margins.
+One interesting observation is that generated captions by our method show a higher performance compared to ground-truth captions.
+We conjecture that the ground-truth captions are semantically accurate but may lack distinctiveness because human annotators would not be explicitly instructed to describe images in a way that they are distinguishable from others.
+In contrast, our model can generate highly aligned captions with fine-grained details for the given images by adjusting the control signal with a high alignment level.
+This result implies our model is effective in generating \textit{distinct} captions.
+The qualitative examples of the retrieval results are illustrated in \cref{fig:self_retrieval_examples} and \cref{sec:appendix:more_qualitative_results}.